brighter-ai/awesome-privacy-papers/contributing.md

 Edit [README.md](README.md) and create [Pull Request](https://help.github.com/articles/using-pull-requests/).

 You should ensure that:
-- Your suggestion addresses the issue of privacy in visual data.
+- Your suggestion is related to the topic of privacy in visual data.
 - Your suggestion is not already in the list.
 - There are no spelling or grammatical errors.
 - Suggestions are under the right year and in the format `[Article name](link) - Authors - Small description (link to code if exists).`